Education and Training

 What is Recreation Therapy?
 Why is it important?
 How to use it?

-This is particularly helpful for other professionals or caregivers themselves who are looking for engagement techniques when working with their clients/loved ones (of all needs).
+This is particularly helpful for other professionals or caregivers themselves who are looking for engagement techniques when working with individuals with disabilities.

 Importance of Mental Health, Physical Wellness and Social Connectivity: Youth Mental Health, Adults Mental Health